mstrens/oXs_on_RP2040/README.md

    Take care to use a voltage divider (2 resistances) in order to limit the voltage on those pins to 3V max

-* When a MS5611 (baro sensor) is used:
+* When a baro sensor is used:

-   * Connect the 3V pin from RP2040 board to the 5V pin of GY63/GY86
+   * Connect the 3V pin from RP2040 board to the 5V pin of GY63/GY86 or the Vcc of SPL06

    Note: do not connect 5V pin of GY63/GY86 to a 5V source because the SDA and SCL would then be at 5V level and would damage the RP2040